Init2Vinit/Projects/End-To-End Project/Vendor Performance/README.md

 * `ingestion_db.py`: Python script for database data ingestion.
 * `get_vendor_summary.py`: Python script to process and summarise vendor sales data.
 * `vendor_sales_summary.csv`: The primary dataset used for analysis.

-## 🚀 How to Run

-1. Clone this repository.
-2. Ensure you have Python installed.
-3. Install dependencies (if you create a `requirements.txt`): `pip install -r requirements.txt`
-4. Run `ingestion_db.py` to simulate data loading (or connect to your actual database if applicable).
-5. Execute notebooks sequentially: `Exploratory Data Analysis.ipynb`, then `Vendor Performance Analysis.ipynb`.
-6. Run `get_vendor_summary.py` to generate specific reports.